FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Methods

+Unlike approaches that compress all herb features into a single vector, this design retains all herb tokens while enhancing the representation of herbs with higher weights and suppressing interference from those with lower weights, thereby providing richer information for subsequent fine-grained modeling.

+To further model the global associations between symptoms and all candidate herbs, a Transformer Encoder is used to fuse the symptom token with the sequence of weighted herb tokens.
+Let $\mathbf{s} \in \mathbb{R}^{d}$ denote the aggregated symptom token, and let $\mathbf{c}_{\mathrm{cls}} \in \mathbb{R}^{d}$ denote a learnable classification (CLS) token.
+Then, all the tokens are concatenated in sequence to form the input of the Transformer with the CLS token placed at the end, which can be written as:

+The resulting sequence of tokens is then fed into the Transformer Encoder for the purpose of contextual representation learning:

+Finally, the hidden state corresponding to the CLS token in the last position is extracted as the global joint representation of symptoms and herbs, denoted by $\mathbf{z}_{\mathrm{cls}} \in \mathbb{R}^{d}$.
+Based on this representation, the final prediction Scores are obtained through a linear projection:

-This mechanism can not only harness the powerful capabilities of the Transformer Encoder but also precisely guide the model to focus on more important features according to the probability, significantly improving the model's performance.
+where $\mathbf{W}$ and $\mathbf{b}$ are learnable parameters.
+This mechanism not only performs soft selection on candidate herbs through prediction-aware weighting, but also precisely guides the model to focus on more important features and relations between symptoms and herbs, improving the model's performance on herb recommendation.